TheBFG1324/ChatBotLeakMap/README.md

 # OpenAI Key for embedding + LLM use
 OPENAI_API_KEY=your_openai_api_key

-# Neo4j database configuration (If not using the container)
+# Neo4j database configuration (If not using the container, if using container these values are overridden)
 NEO4J_URI=bolt://neo4j:7687
 NEO4J_USER=neo4j
 NEO4J_PASSWORD=your_password